theriftlab/immanuel-python/docs/2-installation.md

 pip install immanuel
 ```

-Note that the package requirements have currently locked in the outdated version 5.2.0 of `timezonefinder` due to version >= 6.0.0 requiring a C compiler to be present on installation in order to run with any degree of efficiency.
-Without one it will revert to a pure-Python library which is painfully slow by comparison.
-Version 5.2.0 will run much faster if a C compiler is not available, but it is unclear how big an impact on accuracy this will have.
+Note that the package requirements have currently locked in the outdated version 5.2.0 of `timezonefinder` due to various performance issues with later, more accurate, versions.
+While 5.2.0 will have outdated boundary data and less accurate lookup algorithms, it is the most consistent performance-wise across most use cases.
+The [Examples](3-examples.md) section covers how to pass in your own timezone strings or UTC offsets to bypass Immanuel's own `timezonefinder`-powered lookups with your own.

 ---